tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 bookmark: true
 ---

 This is a brief guide for selecting the correct Linux distribution for you.
-It will also cover file systems, Linux applications, and file formats, along with useful tips and tricks for your Linux distribution, and more!
+It will also briefly teach you small important details, and show you cool Linux apps you might benifit from!

 # Things You Should Know